TG9541/stm8ef/docs/words.md

 ;       DOXCODE   ( n -- n )   ( TOS STM8: -- Y,Z,N )
 ;       DOXCODE precedes assembly code for a primitive word ;       In the assembly code: X=(TOS), YTEMP=TOS.
-(TOS)=X after RET ;       Caution: no other Forth word may be called
+(TOS)=X after RET ;       Caution: no other Forth word may be called from assembly!
 ```

 ```